craftykate/odin-project/05_oop_with_ruby/README.md

 - But I figured it would be cheating to clue the computer in on WHICH numbers were correct.
 When the user is guessing she doesn't get to know which numbers were correct, so the computer doesn't either

-However, the computer isn't THAT smart.
-My program doesn't let the computer go back and test its next guess against all the feedback from all the previous guesses.
-In other words, if the first guess was '1234' and it was told 1 was right and three were close, it doesn't make sure that its next guess included 1 number in the same position as the first guess and only two other numbers from the first guess and so on.
+- Also, each guess gets passed through ALL the previous guesses (if any) and will make sure the guess has the same amount of numbers in the same position as the result said it should.
+So, if computer guessed '1234' and the code was '1532', the computer will know that 2 numbers were in the right position.
+Its next guess will include EXACTLY two numbers from '1234' in the same spots.
+Its next guess might be '1631', keeping the first and third numbers.
+It will go through each of it's previous guesses to make sure it satisfies this.
+If it doesn't, it will come up with a new guess and check that.

+This proved to be smart enough.
+The computer guesses my number each time after about 6 turns.
+Pretty smart little program!